This is the most comprehensive dieting guide for getting ripped that you’ll find anywhere.

 You do this by taking daily weigh-ins and measurements over 3-4 weeks before you adjust the caloric intake.

-Okay, so that’s it regarding calories – the most important factor for improving body composition.
+Okay, so that’s it regarding calories – the most important factor for building a lean and muscular physique.

 It’s also the factor that lays the foundation for everything we’ll cover next in this guide.